 When should you stop mowing your lawn in the fall?
-Experts explain why getting it right is so important
+Here's why getting the time right is key to keeping your grass healthy

-Now that fall has arrived many gardeners will be looking to put their mowers away for the year and take a break from constant lawn care – especially those who live in cooler climates, with many asking 'when should you stop mowing your lawn in the fall?'
+As the air starts to feel cooler and we watch out backyards change with the season, many gardeners will be looking to put their mowers away for the year and take a break from constant lawn care – especially those who live in cooler climates.
+But it can be difficult to know when exactly to stop mowing your lawn in the fall.

-Unfortunately for those looking for a well-earned rest from garden care, fall lawn care is one of the most important end of year tasks that should not be avoided if you want lush grass in the new year - and this includes mowing your lawn in fall.
+Unfortunately for those looking for a well-earned rest from garden care, fall lawn care is one of the most important end-of-year tasks that should not be avoided if you want lush grass in the new year – and this includes mowing your lawn in fall.
+In fact, choosing to stop mowing your lawn too early is a common lawn care mistake that could have disastrous results for your grass' growth next year.

 Here, experts explain when you should stop mowing your lawn in the fall so you can get the timing right no matter where you live.